kristenphan/LinearAlgebaForML_GramSchmidtProcessAndReflectionInAPlane_vFinal/README.md

 __Assignment description:__ Write a Python function that will produce a transformation matrix for reflecting vectors in an arbitrarily angled mirror.

-__Github notebook rendering issue:__ If Gibhub has problem rendering the Jupyter notebook, you are welcome to download the notebook and review it outside of this Github account.
+__Github notebook rendering issue:__ If Gibhub has problem rendering the Jupyter notebook, you are welcome to download the notebook and review it outside of this Github account or check out the ReflectingBear_Preview pdf file.